URL Rewriting

 <root pattern=".*" path="/"/>

-This means that paths starting with /tools will be mapped to the collection hierarchy below /db/www.
-Everything else is handled by the catch all pattern pointing to the root directory of the webapp (by default corresponding to $EXIST_HOME/etc/webapp).
-For example, the URI
+This means that paths starting with /apps will be mapped to the collection hierarchy below /db/apps.
+All relative or absolute URLs within the URL space managed by the controller.xq script will be resolved against the database, not the file system.
+Everything else is handled by the catch all pattern pointing to the root directory of the webapp (which, by default, corresponds to $EXIST_HOME/etc/webapp).
+However, there's a possibility to escape this path interpretation as described below.

 MVC and Pipelines